akoidan/stream-alert/DEVELOPMENT.md

 yarn build
 ```

 ## Debugging

 ### Typescript file

 - Use `yarn debug` and you can open debugger at chrome://inspect, or just you your ide with `yarn start`
-- Check `src/config/default.json` for configuration issues
+- Check `stream-alert.json` for configuration issues
 - Verify Telegram bot token and chat ID are correct
 - Ensure camera name matches exactly what's available on your system

 ### C++ files

-Native addon is already built in debug mode.
+Yarn `yarn cmake:debug`, this will output `build/Debug/native.node`, which will be loaded automatically.
 The project is build using MS Visual ++, which means it produces the build in debug folder which is compatible with `cdb`.
 Run `yarn start`, and then attach to a remote process (this nodejs process) from Visual ++, it should automatically pull debug symbols and breakpoint should work.